 This case, like most, is simply about money.
 The driver of the lawsuit is the Universities' concern that the California Public Utility Commission might enact a regulation that might limit their options to choose electricity providers--after the contract with Enron expires.
 If it does, the Universities (like most other consumers) might have to pay more for electricity in future years.

-The Universities' blame this on Enron through the following chain of speculation: In response to the recent energy crisis, the California legislature wanted to ensure that utilities like PG&E and SoCal Edison have a steady supply of customers to provide cash flow to pay off state-guaranteed bonds.
-It enacted a bill that suspended consumers' ability to use so-called "direct access" providers (such as Enron) through 2006.
-However, the bill left it to the Utility Commission to issue a regulation determining the effective date of this suspension, how "direct access" would be defined, and other important specifics concerning implementation.
+The Universities blame this on Enron through the following chain of speculation: In response to the recent energy crisis, the California legislature wanted to ensure that there is a steady supply of customers to provide cash flow to pay off state-guaranteed bonds used to bail out the energy crisis.
+It enacted a bill that may (if implemented) suspend consumers' ability to use so-called "direct access" providers (such as Enron) through 2006.
+However, the bill left it to the Public Utility Commission to issue a regulation determining the effective date of this suspension, how "direct access" would be defined, and other important specifics concerning implementation.
 No regulation has been enacted.
 The Universities speculate that the regulation will grandfather in consumers who are already receiving direct access electricity.
 The bill itself nowhere provides for such a grandfather clause.
 The Universities further speculate that, because Enron elected to return the Universities to Utility service, the Universities will not fall within the (assumed) grandfather clause--even though the direct access contract remains in effect and Enron maintains the right to move the Universities from utility service if economics dictate.
 For three reasons, this argument cannot support the Universities' request for preliminary relief against Enron:

 1. It is pure speculation whether this regulation, if enacted at all, will affect the Universities